ad-si/FlatCV/tests/cli/introduction.md

   - Only uses functions from the C standard library.
   - Minimal usage of macros and preprocessor
   - No multithreading \
-      Yet, it's still often faster than GraphicsMagick with multiple threads.
+      Yet, it's still plenty fast and, for many operations, faster than ImageMagick.
       (See [benchmark](#benchmark) below.)
       For batch processing, make sure to process one file per core.
   - No GPU acceleration